jimmejardine/qiqqa-open-source/docs-gen/Notes/Why I consider OpenMP the spawn of evil and disable it in tesseract.md

 Crazy indeed.
 200 **milliseconds** for *spinlocks*... the only causes I can think of there are:

-1. ~~you don't know what you're doing.~~ (This is a library allegedly engineered by knowledgeable folks at Intel, who shed more multithreading/multiprocessing acumen in their toenail clippings than I'll expect to ever collect into my *brain*, so we scratch this one *with extreme prejudice*.)
+1. ~~you don't know what you're doing.~~ (This is a library allegedly engineered by knowledgeable folks at Intel, who shed more multithreading/multiprocessing acumen in their toenail clippings than I expect to ever collect into my *brain*, so we scratch this one *with extreme prejudice*.)
 1. you are totally bonkers.
 (Always an option, that one... 😊 )
-1. you do vengeance like a Queen and don't give a hoot about "*alleged collateral*". *[Après nous le déluge](Apres%20nous%20le%20deluge%20-%20attribution.md).* (Makes we wonder who the intended target of your rectal massage with that cactus stub is. 🤔)
+1. you do vengeance like a Queen and don't give a hoot about "*alleged collateral*". *[Après nous le déluge](Apres%20nous%20le%20deluge%20-%20attribution.md).* (Makes me wonder who the intended target of your rectal massage with that cactus stub is. 🤔)
 1. you are zealously ambitious and just *have to have* that number one spot in the benchmarks, *coûte que coûte*.
 Regular usage be damned!
 1. ... 🤷 all out of viable alternative explanations here 🤷 ...